The author is a proud parent of a Boston Terrier. She enjoys sharing her knowledge on various researched topics on the canine world.

 Difficulty Recognizing Family Members

-Sundowners a Slow Degenerative Condition
+A Slow Degenerative Condition

 Sundowners develops over time, yet remains progressive and persistent.
 Even though the cause behind cognitive dysfunction (changes in the brain) remains unsolved in dogs, some researchers relate the condition to several plausible scenarios such as doggie fatigue, changes in hormone levels, visual impairments, or the biological clock going awry.

 According to research attained by the Lap of Love Veterinary Hospice, as noted in their educational pet disease series, 50% of dogs over age 10 will exhibit one or more symptoms of the syndrome.
-As the symptoms increase and the dog advances in senility, their behavior can compare with humans suffering from the neurological and physiological complications of both Alzheimers and Parkinson's.
+As the symptoms increase and the dog advances in senility, their behavior can compare to humans suffering from the neurological and physiological complications of both Alzheimers and Parkinson's.

 Old dogs, like old shoes, are comfortable.
 They might be a little out of shape and a little worn around the edges, but they fit well.